 The teenage years hold many new and wonderful experiences: going to new schools, meeting new people and friends, and learning new things.
 It is an exciting time for many adolescents.
-For other teens, it can be a period of loneliness and confusion as youth also deal with new experiences such as new relationships, decisions about the future, and the physical changes that are taking place in their bodies.
-Between 2009-2013 Idaho has lost 85 school-aged children to suicide.
+For some teens, it can be a period of loneliness and confusion as youth also deal with new experiences such as new relationships, decisions about the future, and the physical changes that are taking place in their bodies.
+Between 2012 - 2016, 105 Idaho school children (ages 6-18 years old) died by suicide.
+27 of those deaths were among children age 14 or younger.
 HOWEVER, with the right knowledge, suicide is the most preventable form of death.

 THERE IS HOPE.
 THERE IS HELP.

 LEARN THE WARNING SIGNS AND WHAT YOU CAN DO ABOUT THEM.

 Please choose one of the links below for more information about helping youth at risk for suicide.

 A 2010 study of Idaho high school and Jr. high school counselors and social workers showed that while 97% of respondents had experienced a potentially suicidal student, only 55% felt well prepared to handle such a student.
 The same study stated that 64% of school counselors felt ill prepared to deal with the aftermath of a student suicide, or postvention.
 Much anecdotal evidence collected by SPAN Idaho and other suicide prevention stakeholders in Idaho also shows that schools often lack the information necessary to effectively conduct suicide prevention, intervention and postvention.